-4.2.4 Dam Rehabilitation with Varying Auxiliary Spillways Configurations
+4.2.3 Dam Rehabilitation with Varying Auxiliary Spillways Configurations

-The dam rehabilitation scenarios carried through to detailed analysis as presented in Section 4.3.3 and Section 4.3.4 were selected after initial analysis of multiple configurations of rehabilitated principal spillway conduit size; addition of a structural overtopping auxiliary spillway over the existing embankment and raising of the vegetated auxiliary spillway; and corresponding top of dam raise.
+The dam rehabilitation scenarios carried through to detailed analysis as presented in Section 4.3.3 through Section 4.3.5 were selected after initial analysis of multiple configurations of rehabilitated principal spillway conduit size; addition of a structural overtopping auxiliary spillway over the existing embankment; installation of a cutoff wall to prevent breaching and raising of the vegetated auxiliary spillway crest; installation of articulated concrete block (ACB) on auxiliary spillway; and addition of a third vegetated spillway bay and raising of the vegetated spillway crest; and corresponding top of dam raise.

-A 100-year evaluated life and 103-year period of analysis was established.
-The principal spillway conduit sizes of 36 through 48 inches were selected for the evaluated alternatives based upon the need to: a) safely pass the PSH; and b) achieve a drawdown period less than 10 days.
-The high hazard potential configurations presented in Section 4.3 for FRS No. 1 best meet these objectives.
-The other configurations were eliminated from detailed study due to site constraints and/or higher costs and would have similar impacts and benefits as the configurations selected for detailed analysis.
-Table 4-1 shows the configurations that were considered for the Escondido Creek Watershed FRS No. 1 study but eliminated from detailed study.
+A 100-year evaluated life and 103-year period of analysis were established.
+The principal spillway conduit size of 42 inches was selected for the evaluated alternatives based upon the need to: a) safely pass the 100-year PSH; b) achieve a drawdown period less than 10 days; and c) keep the proposed auxiliary spillway crest minimized to the extent possible (within approximately 2.0 feet of the as-built elevation) due to performance considerations of excessive fill placement within an existing vegetated channel and resulting integrity performance, and d) to minimize the sponsor's need for additional land rights above their existing easement elevation.
+The high hazard potential configurations presented in Section 4.3 for FRS No. 4 best meet these objectives.
+The other configurations were eliminated from detailed study due to higher costs and would have similar impacts and benefits as the configurations selected for detailed analysis.
+Table 4-1 shows the configurations that were considered for the Escondido Creek Watershed FRS No. 4 study but eliminated from detailed study.